brimdata/zed/docs/language/lateral-subqueries.md

 This query runs to completion for each inner sequence and emits each subquery result as each inner sequence traversal completes.

-This structure is powerful because _any_ dataflow operator sequence (excluding [`from` operators](operators/from.md)) can appear in the body of the lateral scope.
+This structure is powerful because _any_ pipeline operator sequence (excluding [`from` operators](operators/from.md)) can appear in the body of the lateral scope.
 In contrast to the [`yield`](operators/yield.md) example above, a [`sort`](operators/sort.md) could be applied to each subsequence in the subquery, where `sort`